 If you notice your orchid is turning yellow or wilting, it might be dealing with root rot.
 Mushy roots are a sure sign of rot.

-If you spot this issue, it’s best to repot your monkey orchid into fresh soil media.
+If you spot this issue, it’s best to repot your monkey orchid into fresh soil media and a suitable orchid plant pot.
 Remove the plant and carefully trim any infected roots.

 Shake off any old soil and repot your orchid using fresh potting soil.
 To prevent further root rot, decrease the amount you water.
 Also, ensure that the pot has proper drainage holes.